AEU long-term plan sample: secondary school-based consultation

 • no extras to be given

 The ordinary hours of work for a full-time teacher is 38 hours per week across five days.
-A teacher will be in attendance for a minimum of seven hours.
-The ordinary hours of work will be pro rata for a part time employee.
+A full-time teacher will be in attendance for a minimum of seven hours per day.
+The ordinary hours of work will be pro-rata for a part-time employee.

 8.35am: Teacher attendance time commences